jakekirsch/scrabble_custom/learnings.md

 		`git remote -v`
 7. push the changes in local repository to github, which means the github repository will have the same state as local repository
 		`git push -u origin master`

+##### Pelican and Publishing
+1. Start in project root directory, run `pelican content` to run pelican on content directory
+2. `cd output` and run `python -m pelican.server` and visit `localhost:8000` to view site updates locally
+3. `cd` back to project root directory, run `pelican -s publishconf.py content` which uses the `-s` settings defined in `publishconf.py` to generate output in the `content` path.
+4. `ghp-import output -b master` will use the `ghp-import` module to import `output` directory to branch master
+5. `git push origin master` pushes updates to `origin` from `master`, which hopefully is your github repo
+6. fin